petereast/rustdss/README.md

 # rustdss

-> An implementation of something that uses the RESP (Redis) protocol.
+> An implementation of something like Redis that uses exactly the same protocol, but with threads and memory safety.

+**This is very much a pet project and should absolutely not be used in production, unless you want production to break and/or have terrible performance.
+I would love for this to be used eventually, but there's a mountain of work to do before that would be possible, so please feel free to raise issues and PRs to help eventually make this into something useful**

 It contains the following modules
 - `Connection`: deals with incoming connections, exists for the lifetime of a connection